 – Repeat last year’s page

-Search terms are all what you need to play with.
-A term which leads you to desired conversion, going beyond the traffic is the most valuable.
+Search terms are all that you need to play with.
+A term that leads you to the desired conversion, going beyond the traffic is the most valuable.
 This directly implies that the brand should always focus on the most useful one rather than one which is the most popular.

 For example, “Black Friday” – This term may have the highest search volume, but when we look at the opportunities, it is the fourth most valuable search term in the UK and stays at the seventh position in the US.

-Having a dedicated sales page and maintaining it year round (for e.g. “abc.com/blackfriday”) will allow you to dominate the search results for that brand term.
-Well, you’ll need to update this page few times a year and ensure that the page stays index-able round the year.
+Having a dedicated sales page and maintaining it year-round (for e.g. “abc.com/blackfriday”) will allow you to dominate the search results for that brand term.
+Well, you’ll need to update this page a few times a year and ensure that the page stays indexable around the year.

 It depends on how extensively you offer the products, you can create two different pages for the Black Friday and the Cyber Monday sales or combine into one page.